 Monsanto’s Roundup litigation has begun to present a near-existential issue for its corporate parent Bayer.
 When the German company purchased the American chemical manufacturer, it inherited all of its past, present and future liabilities.
 One of these liabilities concerns the pesticide Roundup, which is alleged to cause non-Hodgkin’s lymphoma after extended exposure.

 Monsanto has lost several high-profile lawsuits recently, and the jury awards have been eye-popping.
 One married couple was awarded $2 billion by a jury for their cases of cancer.
 Even after a judge reduced the verdict, the company was still assessed a damages award of nearly $90 million.
 There have been several other verdicts that, even after appeals, have remained in the tens of millions of dollars.
-Much of the damage amount consist of punitive damages assessed by the juries.
+Much of the damage amount consists of punitive damages assessed by the juries.

 Monsanto now faces over 18,000 lawsuits relating to this product.
 The company’s predicament has only been worsening as there have been over 5,000 lawsuits alone that have been filed between July and the first half of August.
 Roundup lawsuits continue to make headlines and the publicity has encouraged more plaintiffs to lawsuits for compensation.

-What has become apparent after several trials is that juries have reacted viscerally to the corporate misconduct.
+What has become apparent after several trials are that juries have reacted viscerally to corporate misconduct.
 There is extensive evidence of possible corporate malfeasance as the company has known about the possible dangers for decades.
 Instead of taking action to address the hazards or warn consumers, Monsanto has attempted to exert influence on the scientific debate to convey the impression that the product is completely safe.
 This has resulted in the high punitive damages that have dwarfed the compensatory damages.

 The litigation has exerted downward pressure on the company’s share price as investors have been frightened by the scope of the possible damages in Roundup lawsuits.
 One only need to do some elementary calculations to multiply the damage awards described above by the thousands of coming lawsuits to realize the corporate peril that Monsanto is facing.
 The share price has been cut by almost one third since the verdict against the company was handed down by a California jury last August.
 Until there is a Roundup settlement, there will be a continued overhang depressing the price of Bayer’s shares.
 In fact, the entire Bayer company has at times been worth less than what the company paid for Monsanto alone.